GerdaHolman/DeepStare.github.io/README.md

 # DeepStare.github.io
 # About
   This code consists of 2 files.
 1 HTML with JS embedded, and is linked to a CSS file.
   The project demonstrates the power of HTML, JS, and CSS when working in concert.
+The project uses minimal code and is incredibly effective.
   When the files are loaded there are a pair of amused eyes that follow your cursors every move.

 # Upcoming features